canizalesjaime/homebot/homebot_ros2_ws/README.md

 * make urdf file for homebot and arm, use dht table for arm frames
 * touch keyboard app for kubuntu
 * fix tennis navigation
 * try networking between computer, arm, and mini bot use ros_ip.
-Look into networking and firewalls. add arm to ros2 setup to check comm(understand rotations and make wave)
+Look into networking and firewalls. add arm to ros2 setup to check comm(understand rotations and pick up hacky sack ball)
 * autocad or freecad for designing: drone, arm, homebot base
 * separate git for robot?
-(Upload vid.)
+(Upload vid.) arm pic, servo specs

 ## steps to start